techidaily/site-win11-tips/source/_posts/avoiding-the-frustration-of-inaccessible-windows-commands.md

 ## 6\.
 Perform a System Restore

  Restoring Windows to an earlier date can fix corrupted files.
 If you have the System Restore tool turned on, that might be worth a try.
-You can roll back Windows as outlined in our guide for[creating restore points in Windows](https://www.makeuseof.com/windows-11-create-restore-point/) and utilizing System Restore.
+You can roll back Windows as outlined in our guide for [creating restore points in Windows](https://www.makeuseof.com/windows-11-create-restore-point/) and utilizing System Restore.
 Select a restore point predating the “cannot find regedit.exe” error on your PC if you can.

 ![The System Restore tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/system-restore-tool.jpg)